pabrahamusa/potter-kata/README.md

 TestCases required

 a) Can create an instance of Potter class x
-b) Can add the book, its count & price
+b) Can add the book, its count & price x
 c) Can check basic price
 d) Can get discount for items
 e) Can calculate Multiple discounts